Fine-Tuning Flow Matching via Maximum Likelihood Estimation of Reconstructions: Introduction

 \section{Introduction}

 Deep generative models refer to a category of deep learning techniques designed to approximate and generate samples from an unknown underlying data distribution.
 A mainstream paradigm is to learn a mapping between a fixed (e.g., standard normal) distribution and the data distribution.
-This category notably includes diffusion models, which are the current state of the art on many gernerative modelling tasks.
-Particularly, they have also achieved remarkable results in robot motion generation tasks \citep{chi2023diffusion}.
+This category notably includes diffusion models, a leading approach for many generative tasks across vision \cite{rombach2022high,ho2022video}, policy \cite{chi2023diffusion}, and spatio-temporal data \cite{li2022generative,yuan2023spatio}.
 The mathematical principles behind diffusion can be described by SDEs \citep{songscore}.
-Naturally, we can also establish the relationship between noise and samples through ODE trajectories to simplify the model and achieve faster training and inference times.
+Naturally, we can also establish the relationship between noise and samples through ODE trajectories to simplify the model.
 This inspired the development of the Flow Matching (FM) algorithm \citep{lipman_flow_2022, liuflow, albergo2023building}.
-FM has garnered extensive attention, particularly emerging as the leading approach in robot policy due to its fast inference speed \citep{black2410pi0, zhang2025flowpolicy, braun2024riemannian, chisarilearning, zhang2024affordance}.
+FM has garnered extensive attention \cite{irvin2025spatiotemporal,rohbeck2025modeling,wang2025vaflow,esser2024scaling,hamad2025flow}, particularly emerging as a mainstream approach in robot policy due to its fast inference speed \citep{black2410pi0, zhang2025flowpolicy, braun2024riemannian, chisarilearning, zhang2024affordance}.

 FM, which inherits the characteristics of diffusion, employs a simulation-free training approach.
 This means that during the training phase, we only train some intermediate variables, e.g., vector filed \citep{lipman_flow_2022}, score \citep{song2019generative}, and noise (or the previous state) \citep{ho2020denoising}.
 We cannot directly observe and optimize the final output from these difference or differential terms.
 In contrast, other generative models directly includes generated samples in their training loss.
 In Variational Autoencoder (VAE), we contain the rescontruction error \citep{kingma2013auto}.
 In normalizing flow, we use the Maximum Likelihood Estimation (MLE) of the final output generated by the model \citep{rezende2015variational, chen_neural_2018}.
 Generative Adversarial Networks (GANs) are similar except they use adversarial training to replace the likelihood function \citep{goodfellow2014generative}.